UKHomeOffice/hocs/documentation/running-services/running-with-docker.md

 >With Docker using 4 GB of memory, this takes approximately 2 minutes to startup.

-### Start typical service and the frontend including search
+### Start typical services and the frontend including search
 From the project root run:
 ```console
 $ docker-compose -f ./ci/docker-compose.yml -f ./ci/docker-compose.elastic.yml up -d frontend